bhargaviHQ/almostsql/README.md

 Click Save and Proceed to connect.
 If successful, the main interface will load.

 ###  Features
+Similar to Jupyter Notebook, AlmostSQL is an open-source, interactive web application that enables you to perform CRUD operations on your database.
+It also allows modifying the connection to make it accessible to other MySQL databases.

 - Choose or create a schema via the sidebar.
 - Upload a CSV, specify the table name in the query or sidebar.
 Tables are created with VARCHAR(255) columns if needed.
 - Destructive queries like DELETE, UPDATE, or ALTER queries require confirmation.